const Base64 = struct {

 A base64 decoder usually works on a window of 4 bytes.
 Because it wants to convert these 4 bytes back into the original sequence of 3 bytes, that was converted into 4 groups of 6 bits by the base64 encoder.
 Remember, in a base64 decoder we are essentially reverting the process made by the base64 encoder.

-Besides that, if you look again at Figure 4.2, you will notice that the character = was completly ignored in the algorithm.
-Remember, this is just a special character that marks the end of meaninful characters in the base64 sequence.
-So, every = character in a base64 encoded sequence should be ignored.
+was completely ignored by the algorithm.
+Remember, this is just a special character that marks the end of meaningful characters in the base64 sequence.
+So, every =

 4.2 Difference between encode and decode

-So, “encode” means that we want to encode, or, in other words, we want to translate some message into the base64 encoding system.
+Thus, “encode” means that we want to encode, or, in other words, we want to translate some message into the base64 encoding system.
 We want to produce the sequence of base64 characters that represent this original message in the base64 encoding system.

 In contrast, “decode” represents the inverse process.
-We want to decode, or, in other words, translate a base64 message back to it’s original content.
+We want to decode, or, in other words, translate a base64 message back to its original content.
 So, in this process we get a sequence of base64 characters as input, and produce as output, the binary data that is represented by this sequence of base64 characters.

 4.3 Calculating the size of the output

 One task that we need to do is to calculate how much space we need to reserve for the output, both of the encoder and decoder.
-This is simple math, and can be done easily in Zig because every array have it’s length (it’s number of bytes) easily accesible by consulting the .len property of the array.
+This is simple math, and can be done easily in Zig because every array has its length (its number of elements) easily accesible by consulting the .len

 For the encoder, the logic is the following: for each 3 bytes that we find in the input, 4 new bytes are created in the output.
 So, we take the number of bytes in the input, divide it by 3, use a ceiling function, then, we multiply the result by 4.
-That way, we get the total number of bytes that will be produced by the encoder in it’s output.
+That way, we get the total number of bytes that will be produced by the encoder in its output.

-fn _calc_encode_length(input: []const u8) u64 {
+fn _calc_encode_length(input: []const u8) !usize {

 if (input.len < 3) {

-const n_output: u64 = 4;
+const n_output: usize = 4;

 return n_output;